thorwebdev/supa-fly-ferretdb/README.md

 # If you have mongodb installed locally
 mongosh '$MONGODB_URL'
 # If you don't have mongodb installed locally, run in docker container
-docker run --rm -it --network=ferretdb --entrypoint=mongosh mongo \
+docker run --rm -it --entrypoint=mongosh mongo \
  "$MONGODB_URL"

 # Test with MongoClient in TypeScript